CyberGitLabs/security-writeups/Hack The Box Machines/Timelapse.md

 *******4 Remediation*******
 - Disable the SMB Null and Guest session.
 - Enforce a strong password policy.
-- Whitelist source IP addresses for remote connections by members of Remote Management Users.
+- Whitelist source IP addresses for remote connections by members of *Remote Management Users*.
 - Turn Off Powershell History.
 - Consider members of the *LAPS_Readers* group as high value and apply additional measures to protect them, like MFA.